alexhroom/rshift/README.md

 ## Current features
 `rshift` mainly focuses around Rodionov (2004)'s STARS algorithm.
 A detailed explanation of the algorithm, and how to use it for regime shift analysis in R, is [available here](https://cran.r-project.org/web/packages/rshift/vignettes/STARSmanual.pdf), or in R itself with the command `vignette("STARSmanual")`

+It also contains a few other tools for analysing time series/paleoecological data.
 For further documentation and help with rshift, either run `help(packages = "rshift")`, or view the documentation [here](https://www.rdocumentation.org/packages/rshift).

 ## Development
 `rshift` was originally developed as part of a NERC GW4+ undergraduate placement, with Dunia H. Urrego and Felipe Franco-Gaviria of the University of Exeter.
 In particular, it was part of the [BioResilience](https://blogs.exeter.ac.uk/bioresilience/) project.